okfn/opendatasurvey/docs/index.md

 #### How did this come about?

 One thing clear from last year's efforts was that people wanted to be able to customise the Census.
-The Local Census has been quick to set up, as it re-uses the tools we designed for the original Open Data Index.
+The Local Census has been quick to set up, as it re-uses the tools we designed for the Global Open Data Index.
 We can help you get a Topical or Local Open Data Census set up quickly and easily, and you can select what datasets you want to survey for your survey too.

 Local data is often the most relevant to citizens on a daily basis – be it rubbish collection times, local tax rates or zoning information.
 However, at the moment it's difficult to know which key local datasets are openly available and where.
 You can help change that!